yongler/tp/docs/UserGuide.md

 **Q**: When I run SIA for the first time, I do not see any of the sample application.
 How can I get the sample applications to appear in SIA? <br>
 **A**: Refer to the 1st QnA to locate the `data` folder.
 Delete any existing files in the `data` folder and run SoC InternApply again.

+**Q**: I have an existing application to a company that I applied to where I got rejected and I am trying to reapply to the same company with the exact same details.
+Since SIA cannot have duplicate applications, what should I do? <br>
+**A**: <br>
+Option 1: Using edit, you can simply reuse the existing application with updated information. <br>
+Option 2: If you are looking to keep the existing application and it's information untouched, then we suggest including an additional "t/NthAttempt" to differentiate your new application and the existing application.
+This will not violate our duplication clause while also allowing you to keep information on your existing application.

 [Go To TOC](#table-of-contents)